 While looking after your health - help us raise money for good causes!

-Funding from Breast Wise® video will assist in UKLC`s mission to help clients in breast cancer aftercare and therapists to train in breast cancer aftercare.
+Breast Wise® video will assist in UKLC`s mission to help clients in breast cancer awareness and aftercare and also to train more therapists in breast cancer aftercare.
 Thank you :-)

 UKLC has donated;

 £0 to The Martlets Just added Sept 2018

 Breast Wise® for healthy breasts!
 Get educated!

 BREAST WISE® "Because just touching or feeling is not good enough!"

 NEW Ground breaking educational video offers key information with a completely innovative approach to look after the internal health of your breasts.